MS3Inc/camel-archetypes/camel-openapi-archetype/README.md

 ### How do I get set up? ###

-(Temporary instructions related to recent changes, this section should be reverted or changed before merge)
+(Possible temporary instructions related to recent changes, this section should be reverted or changed before merge)

-This version of the archetypes (0.2.8-SNAPSHOT) has only been released as a snapshot on Github.
+This version of the archetypes has only been released as a snapshot on Github.
 The camel-restdsl-openapi-plugin and camel-rest-extensions have also been released on GitHub to support this.
 Follow the below instructions to get set up.

 1. If you have previously installed the archetype, camel-rest-extensions, camel-restdsl-openapi-plugin locally, delete them from your .m2 repo inside of the com.ms3-inc.tavros folder.
 2. Create or login to an existing GitHub account.